elix/elix.org/content/KeyboardDirectionMixin.md

 # KeyboardDirectionMixin

-This mixin maps arrow and Home/End keys to semantic direction methods.
+**Purpose:** map arrow and Home/End keys to semantic direction methods.
 This allows a developer to quickly support directional navigation in a component, and to avoid common pitfalls.
-For example, a component listening to presses of the Left or Right keys should take care to _not_ handle those keys if a meta key
-(Command key on Macs, Windows key on Windows) or alt key (Option key on Macs, Alt key on Windows) are pressed, as that would interfere with browser navigation shortcuts.
+For example, a component listening to presses of the Left or Right keys should take care to _not_ handle those keys if a meta key (Command key on Macs, Windows key on Windows) or alt key (Option key on Macs, Alt key on Windows) are pressed, as that would interfere with browser navigation shortcuts.

-This mixin relies on [symbols.keydown](symbols#keydown) being invoked.
-The typical  way to do that is with [KeyboardMixin](KeyboardMixin), but you can always handle keyboard events and invoke the method yourself.
+This mixin works in the middle of the Elix user interface [pipeline](pipeline):

+> events → **methods** ➞ **methods** → setState → render → update DOM

+**Expects** the component to provide:
+* `keydown` method, usually defined by [KeyboardMixin](KeyboardMixin).
+* `symbols.goDown`, `symbols.goUp`, `symbols.goLeft`, `symbols.goRight` methods, e.g., from [DirectionSelectionMixin](DirectionSelectionMixin).

+**Provides** the component with:
+* Mappings between direction keyboard events to direction methods.

+## Usage

+    import KeyboardDirectionMixin from 'elix/src/KeyboardDirectionMixin.js';

+    class MyElement extends KeyboardDirectionMixin(HTMLElement) {}

+## Mapping direction keys to semantic direction methods

-The supported mapping of direction keys to direction methods is:
+The supported mapping of keys to direction methods is:

 * **Down** key → invokes [symbols.goDown](symbols#goDown) if vertical navigation
   is enabled.
 If the Alt key is pressed, this invokes